Cooking Italy: Rosemary Focaccia with Olives, Roasted Tomatoes

 It was the focaccia that Goldlocks would be most drawn to, a perfect balance of crispy and soft.
 However, it is addicting, and most likely Baby Bear would have never left any on his plate for her to try.

-What I Learned about focaccia
+What I learned about Rosemary Foccacia

 There are many variations and recipes.
 The two most important things are “knowing your dough” and not going too thick.
 A good focaccia is about 2-3 inches thick once baked.
 The dough should be very workable and more to the softer side (just like good pizza dough).
 You may come to make it differently every time, depending on your mood.
 You can use the long cookie sheet, or try other baking vessels.
 My next focaccia will be in a cast iron pan, but that should come as no surprise.